-On January 15, 1987, Robert Budd Dwyer, a Pennsylvania politician committed suicide on live television.
-He was scheduled to be sentenced the following day for accepting bribes, although he claimed he didn’t do it.
+On January 15, 1987, the United States witnessed, Robert Budd Dwyer, a Pennsylvania politician committed suicide on live television.
+He was scheduled to be sentenced the following day for a bribery scandal, although he claimed he didn’t do it.
 Driven to hopelessness, he ended his own life at a televised press conference.

 Dwyer, the Politician

 Robert Budd Dwyer was interested in politics his entire life.
-The second he graduated from Allegheny College he was active in his local Pennsylvania politics.
+The second he graduated from Allegheny College in the city of Meadville, he was active in his local Pennsylvania politics.
 In 1964 he was elected for a Republican seat in the Pennsylvania House of Representatives.
 He served there until the 1970s when he ran for and won a seat in the Pennsylvania State Senate.
 Continuing to move up, Dwyer was elected to be Pennsylvania State Treasurer just ten years later.
 He also won re-election.

 At the same time as Dwyer’s reelection, Pennsylvania officials found out that some of the state workers overpaid millions of dollars in Federal Insurance Contributions Act taxes.
 Since it was such a high profile situation the top accounting firms were competing to determine who would get the contract to determine what the state workers would receive back.
 The contract was given to a California based accounting firm.
 The firm, however, was run by a Harrisburg, Pennsylvania native.
 Since Dwyer was in state politics, or maybe because someone had it out for him, the Pennsylvania treasurer was accused of bribery.